hesco/hesco-weave/README.md

 Read the source for instructions on upgrading the weave script

 weave::launch --
-will run docker pull zettio/weave use the weave script to launch a weave router as a docker container set up a weave bridge and associated network interfaces
+will run docker pull the zettio/weave docker image use the weave script to launch a weave router as a docker container set up a weave bridge and associated network interfaces reset and restart the weave container if it crashes

 weave::run --
-invokes docker run to deploy a docker container from an image creates weave interfaces, uses them to attach a container to the weave bridge
+invokes `weave run` which wraps `docker run` to deploy a docker container from an image creates weave interfaces, uses them to attach a container to the weave bridge

 # USAGE